caitlyncurran/UserAuthentication-Node-PostgreSQL/README.md

 **passport-local** - To implement a local authentication strategy for our application

-**dotenv** - Allows for environment variables to be loaded into a .env file
+**dotenv** - To allow environment variables to be loaded into a .env file

+**passport-google-oauth2** - To authenticate users with Google using OAuth 2.0

 If you're from udemy, let me know if this helps.
 It's not perfect, but it's the closest to Angela's content that I could find.
 I tried to change unfamiliar syntax from the video into stuff we already learned in previous modules.
-It's still pretty involved, so I am still hoping that Angela updates the Authentication module soon!
+It's still pretty involved (actually really difficult lol), so I am still hoping that Angela updates the Authentication module soon.
 Until then, this will just have to do...

-Google OAuth2.0 to be added soon.